nepo-dev/nepo.dev/src/posts/librarian-tools-for-more-civilized-age.md

 This is captured very well on
 Julia Evans' ([\@b0rk](https://twitter.com/b0rk))
 [debugging adventure games](https://mysteries.wizardzines.com/).
-In these you investigate a problem, finding clues like if it were a Phoenix Wright game, until you find out the root cause and fix it.
+In these choose-your-own-adventure games you investigate a problem, finding clues like if it were a Phoenix Wright game, until you find out the root cause and fix it.
-Bits of knowledge about a digital problem, that we solve with digital tools.
+Finding bits of knowledge about a digital problem, that we solve with digital tools.

+And that's what concerns this post: tools.
 Even though "tool" calls up a very physical mental image (like a wrench, hammer or a voltmeter with a display, switch knob and probes), digital problems in digital systems require digital tools to solve.
-And to use those tools we sometimes need to read documentation, experiment and fix/replace them when they stop working.
+And to use those tools we sometimes need to read documentation, experiment, fix and replace them when they stop working.
 Just like physical tools!

 Daniel's point about familiarizing yourself with your tools is as valid in software development as it is with librarian tools (or physical tools in a physical job 😛).
 Yet, perhaps because of the amount of tools or their "locality" (eg. Apple ecosystem used just for Apple development), this is a difficult task.
-But you're doing yourself a disservice if you don't.
+Nevertheless, you would be doing yourself a disservice if you don't.
 Learning about your tools is a good way to find ways to make your job easier.
 You stop depending on others to fix things, you grow your knowledge base,